As Governors, we are required to advise the following:

 Governor Positions Held

-On 7th October 2021, all governors confirmed they will adhere to the Code of Conduct and confirmed any additional governor positions held in any form of education.
-One Governor, Helen Edwards is also a Trustee for the University College of Estates Management.
+On 5th October 2023, all governors confirmed they will adhere to the Code of Conduct and confirmed any additional governor positions held in any form of education.
 All other governors at Winnersh Primary School only serve on one education governing body.
 A copy of the signed declaration is retained by the Clerk to Governors.

 Collating this information is a part of the Government’s Prevent Strategy.
 Governors will be requested at every meeting to declare any changes to this information and should Governors sit on more than one Governing Body this information shall be relayed to Wokingham Borough Council.